-This section includes a brief description of some of my more memorable projects:
+This section includes a brief description of a selection of projects I’ve worked on:

 Environmental Entrepreneurialism – Ecuador